WaveEngine/EvergineDocs/src/manual/addons/xrv/getting_started.md

 </configuration>
 ```

+**4. Adjust SunLight Illuminance**

-4. Change the default scene SunLight entity value for Illuminance to a value of 1.
+In your default scene, set the SunLight entity’s Illuminance value to 1.

 ![Configuring scene settings](images/getting-started-scene-settings.png)

 ## Code Setup

+**1. Configure the Application Constructor**

-1. Register the background scheduler in your Application constructor.
+Register the background scheduler in your `Application` constructor.

 ```csharp
 public MyApplication()